All Episodes

 All right.

-Megadetto's from Central Pennsylvania, Roger.
+Megan Davos from Central Pennsylvania, Rush.

 Thank you, sir.

-Uh just give you a little information.
+Just give you a little information.

-They want to increase taxes 1.7 billion dollars.
+They want to increase taxes $1.7 billion.

-That would be uh fast Eddie Rendell.
+That would be Fast Eddie Rindell.

 That's right.

-Now, this is a guy that runs all over the state, giving out millions of dollars in uh grants all over the place.
+Now, this is a guy that runs all over the state, giving out millions of dollars in grants all over the place.

 He wants to increase motor vehicle registration.

-And he wants to raise it to about to about fifty, fifty-five dollars for a car.
+And he wants to raise it to about $50, $55 for a car.

 Right.